SysKitTeam/docs-spdockit/how-to/spdockit-insights/configure-data-collection.md

     - Will be started automatically after installation if the SPDocKit Insights Agent if installed on a separate server.
     - Also available from the SPDocKit start screen if installed on the same server as SPDocKit.
     - Also available from the Windows start menu.
-3. Configure the SPDocKit Insights Agent, enter the following
+3. Configure the SPDocKit Insights Agent, enter the following:
     - **Service Account** - the service account you specify here will be used to collect the logs from the servers in your farm.
 You need to ensure the provided account has the following rights:
         - **Log On As a Service Right** – this right will be given to the account automatically by the configuration utility.
         - **Local administrator on SharePoint servers** – the service account needs to be a member of the Local Administrators group on all SharePoint servers.
 This is required in order to be able to read log files from the disk.